smaffei/OptimalFlow/README.md

 # Overview <a name="overview"></a>

-This repository contains the Fortran code ```inst_opt_bound```, to calculate horizontal flows at the Core-Mantle Boundary (CMB) that optimise the rate-of-change of a geomagnetic quantity (such as the dipole tilt and the inclination at a specific location at the Earth's surface).
+This $\alpha$ repository contains the Fortran code ```inst_opt_bound```, to calculate horizontal flows at the Core-Mantle Boundary (CMB) that optimise the rate-of-change of a geomagnetic quantity (such as the dipole tilt and the inclination at a specific location at the Earth's surface).
 Based on the algorithm developed by Livermore et al. (2014) and Maffei et al. (unpublished as of April 2021).

 Also included in the repository is a jupyter Notebook (```plot_flow.ipynb```) to create a sample global map plotting the resulting optimal flow on top of the background magnetic field.